ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 * political decisions as discussed above, or
 * updates to time zone definitions being applied at different times by timestamp producers and receivers, or
-* errors in applications producing and consuming timestamps.
+* errors in programs producing and consuming timestamps.

 While the information available in an IXDTF string is not generally sufficient to resolve an inconsistency, it may be used to initiate some out of band